junxit/us-congress-bills-115/metadata.md

 - 2017-08-02 — Message on Senate action sent to the House.
 - 2017-08-04 — Received in the House.
 - 2017-08-04 — Referred to the House Committee on the Judiciary.
+- 2017-08-23 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2018-07-17 — Considered under suspension of the rules. (consideration: CR H6282-6285)
+- 2018-07-17 — DEBATE - The House proceeded with forty minutes of debate on S. 717.
+- 2018-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-17 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
+- 2018-07-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6282-6283)
+- 2018-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6282-6283)